Fuco1/sphinx-mode/README.md

 ## Native code-block fontification

-Similar to `org-mode`, we provide native emacs fontification of code blocks.
+Similar to `org-mode`, we provide native emacs fontification of code blocks, which can be tweaked by changing `sphinx-code-block-face`.

 ![fontification](docs/_images/native-fontification.png)